 Criteria Explanation MUS Commentary Diagrams • Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Appropriate plans and maps are included in the body of the announcement.
 Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 The report is considered to be balanced.
 The 2014 drilling and rock-chip sampling results have been reported in ASX announcement dated 10 June 2015.
 The 2015 drilling and sampling results have been reported in the ASX announcement dated 10 June 2015.
 The 2016 drilling and sampling results will be reported in due course, as the results become available.
 An extended lead time is expected from the laboratories due to the metallurgical compositing that will follow on from the chemical analyses.
-Other substantive exploration data • Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Regional geological mapping and regional airborne geophysics (magnetics and radiometrics) have been obtained from the Mozambican Government.
 In addition Mustang flew airborne geophysics survey (SkyTEM) across 6 of its tenements.
-The geophysics datasets were used to aid in interpretations and plan the 2015 and 2016 drill-hole program's collar locations.
-Further work The nature and scale of planned further work (e.g tests for lateral extensions or depth extensions or large-scale step-out drilling).
+The geophysics datasets were used to aid in interpretations and plan the 2015 and 2016 drill-hole programs' collar locations.
+Additional metallurgical testwork / flowsheet optimisation is planned post resource and scoping study completion.
+Mustang will further evaluate flowsheet variability performance based on weathering and lithology domains.

+Criteria Explanation MUS Commentary Further work The nature and scale of planned further work (e.g tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-The drilling of priority targets identified from the SkyTEM survey is ongoing.
-Areas on Prospecting Licenses 5873L and 6678L have been identified for future drilling.
+Areas on Prospecting Licences 5873L and 6678L have been identified for future drilling.
 Results will be announced as they become available.